Accenture Video Editor

 • Portable Devices: Smartphones or tablets if you’re traveling—handy for quick recordings.

-• Peripherals: Such as cameras, microphones, or capture devices, depending on how professionally you want to go with Accenture Video Editor.
+• Peripherals: Such as cameras, microphones, or capture devices, depending on how deep you want to go with Accenture Video Editor.

 Skill Development

-Accenture Video Editor can be upgraded by focusing on a few competencies:
+Accenture Video Editor can be improved by focusing on a few skill sets:

 Planning & Organization